danielfernandez/test-spring-boot-reactive-netty/README.md

 # How to replicate

-Requirements: Java 8, Maven 3, git client, web browser.
+Requirements: Java 8, Maven 3, git client, web browser (Chrome or Firefox).
+Tested on several Operating Systems:
+Mac OS 10.11 El Capitan, Windows 10, Ubuntu 16.

   * Clone this repository
   * `cd` to the project's folder